 Closing of Application Taking:

-The HA will make known to the public through publication in a newspaper of general circulation, minority media, or other suitable means that applications for HCV assistance are being suspended.
+The HA will make known to the public through publication in a newspaper of general circulation, minority media, or other suitable means (HA WEB site, Facebook, etc.) that applications for HCV assistance are being suspended.
 To reach persons who cannot read the newspapers, the HA will distribute fact sheets for public service announcements to the broadcasting media.
 If available, personal contacts with the news media and with community service personnel, as well as public service announcements, will be made.

 Opening of Application Taking:

-The HA will make known to the public through publication in a newspaper of general circulation, minority media, or other suitable means the availability and nature of housing assistance for eligible families.
+The HA will make known to the public through publication in a newspaper of general circulation, minority media, or other suitable means (HA WEB site, Facebook, etc.) the availability and nature of housing assistance for eligible families.
 The notice must contain the following:

-The date applications will be accepted and the location(s) where application(s) can be completed.
+The date applications will be accepted and where application(s) can be completed.
 If the HA anticipates suspending the taking of applications after a period of time, the closing date must be published;

-Advise families that applications will be taken at the designated office;
+Advise families how/where applications will be taken;

 State that applicants for the HCV program must specifically apply for the HCV program and those applicants for HCV program may also apply for public housing, if applicable, and they will not lose their place on the HCV program waiting list if they also apply for Public Housing.